-Memory Link® is intended for adults (20 to 85+ years) with moderate to severe memory problems related to a neurological event or process causing damage to memory structures in the brain.
-The program offers individual intervention sessions in the use of commercial technologies and software (e.g., smartphones, tablets) geared toward improving day-to-day memory functioning and independence.
-Other memory strategies may be covered as appropriate.
-A psychoeducational support group is also available to individuals, as well as a spousal support group for family members.
+Memory Link® is a program for adults (ages 20 to 85+) with moderate to severe memory problems due to a neurological event or condition affecting memory areas in the brain.
+The program offers one-on-one sessions to help participants use commercial technology like smartphones and tablets to improve everyday memory skills and independence.
+Other memory strategies may also be included as needed.
+In addition, a support group is available for participants, along with a separate support group for their spouses or family members.

 Eligibility

-The program is best suited for individuals whose dominant complaint is memory impairment.
-Individuals referred should be medically stable, motivated to participate in memory intervention and able to attend an outpatient clinic.
-Memory Link® is not intended to address memory problems resulting from neurodegenerative processes such as Alzheimer’s disease, fronto-temporal lobe dementia, Lewy body disease or Parkinson disease.
-Our program resources are also not adequate for individuals with diffuse traumatic brain injury secondary to motor vehicle accidents.
+This program is best for individuals whose main issue is memory impairment.
+Participants should be medically stable, motivated to work on memory skills, and able to attend an outpatient clinic.
+Memory Link® is not designed to address memory problems from conditions that get worse over time like Alzheimer’s disease, frontotemporal dementia, Lewy body disease, or Parkinson's.
+It is also not well suited for those with widespread difficulties where memory is not the main issue, as can happen with traumatic brain injury.

 How to refer